California medical care for uninsured and free health insurance.

 Genetically Handicapped Persons Program (GHPP) is a healthcare program for adults in California with certain genetic diseases.
 Phone number is 800-639-0597

 California Healthy Families Program- State Children's Health Insurance Program (SCHIP) – Can be provided to more moderate income families.
-This is low-cost health insurance for children up to age 19 that do not qualify for no-cost Medi-Cal and who also don’t have insurance now.
+This is low-cost or free health insurance for children up to age 19 that do not qualify for no-cost Medi-Cal and who also don’t have insurance now.
 It can pay for a number of needs and bills, including physician services, preventative care, prescription drugs, hospital services, transportation, medical equipment, mental health care, and diagnostic x-ray and lab services.
 Call 800-880-5305

 High-risk Infant Follow-Up Program is for children up to age 3, and it coordinates follow-up for infants discharged from the Neonatal Intensive Care Unit.
 800-781-4449